cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

       - wait for dogu dependencies
       - perform one-time installation processes
       - generate a temporary admin account
-      - implement the current log level
+      - apply the current dogu log level to the dogu application
       - register the Cloudogu EcoSystem's TLS certificates in the software/target system
       - Prepare system changes to the registry with API accesses to prepare the software
          - Replication of LDAP groups/permissions